adriatic/RADC/.history/docs/02-how to/02-Install PostgreSQL_20220624202742.md

 ### 3. Replace the SQLite with Postgresql database

-We already named the app to be `redwood-tutorial-postgresql`, so the app we are building will have the correct name.
+We already named the app to be `redwood-tutorial-postgresql`, so the app we are build will have the correct name.
 To switch the database we need to edit definition of the provider variable in the file [schema.prisma](https://github.com/redwoodjs/redwood-tutorial/blob/main/api/db/schema.prisma) to be:

 ```
 datasource db {